Live Shopping Is Fueling An

 What are the benefits of live commerce?

-A big advantage of live commerce is live interactivity.
-While online retailers only use images and text to introduce their products, live commerce offers an enhanced experience and the opportunity to watch hosts use or demo the items via video - plus answer questions.
-This builds greater trust in the products and higher chance of purchase.
+A big advantage is live interactivity.
+While online retailers only use images and text to introduce their products, live commerce offers an enhanced experience and the opportunity to watch hosts use or demo the items via video - plus answer questions in real time.
+This builds greater trust in the products and increases chance of purchase.
 Customers even receive discounts on-air, which again means a higher conversion rate.

 From an approximate KRW 400 billion (USD 356 million) market in 2020, the financial community predicted the live commerce market would grow to KRW 10 trillion (USD 8.9 billion) by 2023.
 Korean SMEs are set to take full advantage, with online exports rising by 71% increase year-on-year.